Thomas H P JerusalemPhotographer Male Chicago, Illinois, US

 Travelling Models: not interested in messages unless you are up for collaborations/TFP while you are around.

 All other MM Models: if you can't get your priorities right, or do half ass modeling, I am not interested in wasting my time with you.
 Not working with flakes or wanna be models.
 I don't care if you are new to modeling or experienced, you have to be passionate, motivated and have personality.
+Too sad I have to mention it but my experience with the majority of MM models is negative in regards to being flakes - convince me you are better.

 ### The photos at Model Mayhem are NOT the latest work.
 Please refer to website and facebook for an updated portfolio